-When a hernia occurs many surgeons choose to make use of a hernia repair mesh to reinforce the tissues in the affected area and help prevent a recurrence.
+When a hernia occurs, many surgeons choose to make use of a hernia repair mesh to reinforce the tissues in the affected area and help prevent a recurrence.
 Unfortunately, the solution became a bigger problem for some.

 Hernia Mesh Recalls

-As useful as hernia mesh has proven itself to be there have been several manufacturers who have faced recalls or have had to withdrawal their product from the market over the course of the last several years.
+As useful as hernia mesh has proven itself to be, there have been several manufacturers who have faced recalls or withdrawn their product from the market over the course of the last several years.
 The manufacturer of the popular Kugel hernia mesh patch, C.R.
 Bard, issued eight recalls for various hernia mesh models between 2006 and 2007 alone.
-Additionally, Ethicon, the maker of Physiomesh voluntarily pulled their product from the market in 2016.
+Additionally, Ethicon, the maker of Physiomesh, voluntarily pulled this product from the market in 2016.
 Both of these manufacturers, along with others, are now facing thousands of lawsuits related to these defective products.

 The FDA on Surgical Hernia Mesh

 In late 2014, the FDA released a communication related to the issue of surgical hernia mesh.
 They issued a Safety Communication detailing patient reports of various complications associated with the use of hernia mesh.
 These included reports of injuries to blood vessels, organs, and nerves, complications with the mesh adhering itself to intestines, infection and more.
 Patients who do experience hernia mesh complications are encouraged to report them to the FDA.